Joystream/orion/docs/developer-guide/tutorials/authentication-api.md

 - `npm run generate:types:auth-api` - generates TypeScript types based on the OpenAPI schema.
 Those types are saved in `src/auth-server/generated/api-types.ts`.
 - `npm run generate:docs:auth-api` - generates the markdown documentation based on the OpenAPI schema.
 The documentation is saved in `src/auth-server/docs`.
 - `npm run tests:auth-api` - runs the auth API unit tests.
-WARNING: it runs `docker-compose down -v` before running the tests in order to ensure clean state!

 ## Making changes to the API